DepFCD/DepFCD/README.md

 #### Subject and Version Collection
 This directory contains merge points which downstream project version merging upstream AOSP

+- `<project name>-<version>-merge.csv` - the merge points of current downstream project version which contains merge commit, both upstream and downstream's parent commits and branches.

 #### Merge Conflict Collection
 This directory contains data of textual conflicts detection results of each project versions and details of manually selected conflict blocks.